team-igniter-from-houston-inc/async-fn/TUTORIAL.md

-# How asyncFn saves lives when unit-testing async code
+# How to unit-test asynchronous code for javascript in 2020

 ![asyncFn](https://raw.githubusercontent.com/team-igniter-from-houston-inc/async-fn/master/logo.png)